NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 The intended way to run it is use a alert as described in [Monitoring cloud volumes](https://cloud.google.com/architecture/partners/netapp-cloud-volumes/monitoring?hl=en_US).
 Configure PubSub as notification channel and attach this script running as [Google Cloud Function](https://cloud.google.com/functions) to the PubSub topic.

+Warning:
-Warning: The Cloud Function is only triggered once, if threshold is breached.
+* The Cloud Function is only triggered once, if threshold is breached.
 Make sure your margin adds enough space to get the volume under the threshold (e.g. 20% margin for a 80% threshold), otherwise volume stays above threshold and resizing will not be triggered again.
 Sizind advice: margin >= 100-threshold. e.g for a threshold at 80%, margin should be set >= 20%
+* Events created before the Cloud Function did subscribe to the PubSub topic are lost.
+You need to resize the volumes in advance, e.g. by using the CLI way

 Example screenshot of event-based invocation in action: